verbb/events/docs/developers/events.md

 });
 ```

-### The `beforeCaptureEventSnapshot` event
+### The `beforeCaptureEventSnapshot` Event

-Plugins can get notified before we capture an event’s field data, and customize which fields are included.
+The event that is triggered before we capture an event’s field data, and customize which fields are included.

 ```php
 use verbb\events\elements\Event as EventElement;